 Know Before You Go

-Anyone who will be tested must be seated at a functioning window.
+If arriving by car, anyone who will be tested must be seated at a functioning window.
 Once you get in line at the CBTS, you will not be permitted to exit your car.

 While this is a free service, you will be asked to show photo identification.

 Due to the demand for this service, there could be significant wait times associated with the drive-thru community-based testing site.
 Please be patient.
 If you are experiencing a medical emergency, you are urged to call your doctor or emergency department to seek immediate care and instructions.

 For additional information related to COVID-19, please visit www.dph.illinois.gov You can also get your COVID-19 questions answered at any time of day by calling the COVID-19 hotline at 1-800-889-3931.
 You can also email you questions to DPH.Sick@Illinois.gov..

 Lake County Health Department and Community Health Center

 COVID-19 testing is available by appointment at the Respiratory Illness Clinic for symptomatic Community Health Center patients.
 Symptoms of COVID-19 include fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.
 A telehealth screening must be completed to determine if testing criteria are met.